Table of Contents

 5. Warehousing Efficiency

 GST on cement allows for warehouse consolidation, reducing underutilization and improving distribution.
-However, the 28% GST rate can increase overall warehousing costs for manufacturers.
+However, the revised 18% GST rate may still contribute to moderate warehousing costs for manufacturers, though it is lower than the earlier 28% slab.

 6. Increased Component Costs